Suraj9161/EMS/README.md

 Configure Hibernate

-Ensure the hibernate.cfg.xml file in src/main/resources is correctly configured with your database connection details.
+Could you make sure the hibernate.cfg.xml file in src/main/resources is correctly configured with your database connection details?

 Build the Project